PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-3-security-release.md

 ## PrestaShop 9

 PrestaShop 9, built on a modern Symfony flow for authentication and password resets, is not affected by this issue.
 We encourage merchants to plan their migration to benefit from its hardened security architecture and ongoing feature development.

+Since (as noted in [PrestaShop 8.2.x enters the extended support phase]({{< relref "/news/posts/2025/82x-extended-support-phase" >}})) the 8.2.x branch receives only security and critical fixes now.
+You should begin planning your move to PrestaShop 9 to gain access to new features and its enhanced security architecture.

 ## Manual patch instructions (advanced users)